Powerlearnproject/se-day1-assignment-Shanny254/README.md

 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry -
 Software Engineering is the process of designing, developing, testing, and maintaining software.
 It is a systematic and disciplined approach to software development that aims to create high-quality, reliable, and maintainable software.

 •	Software engineering includes a variety of techniques, tools, and methodologies, including requirements analysis, design, testing, and maintenance useful in the world of tech.